TomPace101/nanopore_diffusion/notes.md

 I think the bottom line is to create an MPI request, which basically runs a shell request on its contained request.

-Simultaneous requests
-In addition to MPI, we also need a way to run separate simulations at the same time.
-In electrolyte_analysis, I did this by splitting up the simulations into multiple yaml files.
-Maybe with the request structure, there could be a way to set up a queue of requests, with multiple servers to handle them.
-That way the load could be balanced dynamically, rather than assigning analyses to processes without knowing how long each will take.
-It would be nice if we could even support running them on separate machines.
-This would be a parallel request handler, in the sense that multiple requests could be executed in parallel.
-The handling processes would need to communicate, at least minimally, to see which requests were still available.
-The easiest way to do that might be through the filesystem.
-Which would mean those files would need to be on a place accessible from each machine.
-So that's a network location, such as my home folder.
-But they want to use their own input and output files on u1.
-Once again, then, it would be nice if the copying to/from u1 was handled automatically at runtime.
-So the handler has to be smart enough to do all of that.
-Some of those parameters it will need are separate from the requests you want handled.
-So we have a wrapping request, which points to a queue of other requests, and potentially holds additional information about how to run that queue.
-Furthermore, sometimes a request will depend on the outputs of a previous one.
-So we need two request queue types: parallel, and sequential.
-And a queue can contain another queue.
-For example, a parallel queue could consist of sequential queues.
-But what if, for example, I want to run on holly and the dlx, and one or more lab machines.
-They don't all have access to the same filesystem.
-Is there a way they could access something on the internet?
-It would have to be something they could not only read from, but write to.
-Like an FTP site, or a cloud drive.
-Which would mean storing the password for it somehow.
-The checkout process involves copying all the input files to the local disk.
-That means somehow mapping the locations from the central store to the local node.
-Copying back the output files uses the same mapping.
-That mapping has to be part of the parallel queue.
-The mapping equates a remote root location (which all input and output files must be underneath) with a local root.
-So the mapping is just a local Path and a remote Path.
-First, copy the input files.
-Then, form a new request with the input and output file locations replaced with their local versions.
-Run that new request.
-Then, copy the output files back to the remote location.
-That request is now completed.
-Mark it as such on the remote location.
-But how are the requests communicated to each running handler?
-It has to be a file.
-Or multiple files.
-Maybe a directory, which is searched for request files.
-Each request must have a unique name.
-Somewhere there is a mapping of names to states: unclaimed, running, complete, error
-Getting a new request involves updating this mapping, in a way that handles race conditions, so that no request is ever skipped or double-executed.

-OK, is there a simpler way?
-What is the minimal feature set?
-Let's assume we're running on a single node, but with multiple processors.
-How would a ParallelQueue be processed?
-There are a set of handler processes, which need to be fed the sub-requests from somewhere.
-When a request is completed, a new one is taken, until the queue is empty.
-Then the handler shuts down.

-Maybe the easiest way is to use doit's parallel execution.
-Then all you have to do is create a requestfile.

 Metadata
 Simulations should have metadata just like meshes, and in fact mesh metadata should be pulled into the simulation metadata.
 This simulation metadata is the output file that gets written.